Learning subgaussian classes : Upper and minimax bounds: Introduction and main results

+Clearly, while the true risk of $f$ is not known, simply because $X$ and $Y$ are not known, one still has access to its empirical counterpart:

-is.
-Thus, a natural procedure that comes to mind is minimizing the empirical risk over $\cF$.
+Thus, a natural procedure that comes to mind is finding a function in $\F$ that best fits the data: a minimizer of the empirical risk in $\cF$.
 This procedure is called \textit{empirical risk minimization} (\textit{ERM}) and is defined by

-ERM has been studied extensively over the last $20$ years (see, e.g. \cite{vapnik98}, \cite{MR2319879}, \cite{MR2829871}).
-The main focus has been to identify the connections between the structure of $\cF$ and the residual term for ERM.

-In particular, one would like to study the following questions: \begin{description} \item{1.} Given any $0<\delta_N<1/2$, what are the error rates $\eps_N$ that one may obtain using ERM, and what features of $\cF$ govern these rates? \item{2.} Given any $0<\delta_N<1/2$, does ERM achieve the minimax rates for the confidence level $\delta_N$?
-In other words, is there an algorithm that can yield a better accuracy than ERM, given the same confidence level? \end{description}
+ERM has been studied extensively over the last $40$ years (see, e.g. \cite{vapnik98}, \cite{MR2319879}, \cite{MR2829871} and references therein), and the main goal has always been to identify connections between the structure of $\cF$ and the accuracy and confidence that ERM yields, while trying to minimize the restrictions on ${\cal Y}$.
+Among the natural questions regarding the performance of ERM are: \begin{description} \item{1.} Given any confidence parameter $0<\delta_N<1/2$, what is the error rate $\eps_N$ that one may obtain using ERM, and what features of $\cF$ govern that rate? \item{2.} Given any $0<\delta_N<1/2$, is ERM an optimal procedure for the confidence level $\delta_N$?
+In other words, is there a procedure that can perform with a better accuracy than ERM, given the same confidence level? \end{description}

 The majority of results on the performance of ERM have been obtained in the bounded case: when $\sup_{f \in \cF} |\ell(Y,f(X))|\leq b$ almost surely, or, alternatively, when the envelope function $\sup_{f\in\cF}|\ell(Y,f(X))|$ is well behaved in some weaker sense (e.g., has a sub-exponential tail).

-Our aim here is to go beyond the bounded case and proceed without any assumption on the envelope of $\{\ell(f(X),Y):f\in\cF\}$.
-Instead, we will consider the subgaussian setup.
+A result in this direction is from \cite{MR2166554} (see Corollary~5.3 there) which we formulate using the notation of Theorem~5.1 in \cite{MR2829871}.